rylatorr/meraki-ise/README.md

 ## Preparing ISE

 Ensure that you have a recent version (i.e. 2.4 or newer) of ISE deployed and have pxGrid Services enabled.

+Ensure the network access devices are configured to send RADIUS accounting messages.
+These are required for ISE to send the session notification.
+Hint: in ISE Live Sessions, those with Session Status "started" will be notified.
+If your live sessions show status "Authenticated" they are not sent to pxGrid subscribers.

 If you are running ISE 2.6 make sure you have at least version 2.6.0.156-Patch6-20031016.
 Some older versions contain a bug that prevents pxGrid events from being sent out over the WebSocket.